 Common Colorants and Potential Concerns

-Colorants in gummies generally fall into two categories: synthetic (FD&C dyes) and natural.
-Both types have associated considerations.
+Colorants in gummies fall into two main categories: synthetic (FD&C dyes) and natural.
+Each comes with its own considerations.

 Synthetic Dyes (FD&C Colors)

-- FD&C Yellow No. 5 (Tartrazine): This dye has been most frequently cited in connection with hypersensitivity reactions, which are uncommon but possible.
+- FD&C Yellow No. 5 (Tartrazine) — the dye most frequently cited in hypersensitivity cases, though reactions are uncommon.

-- FD&C Yellow No. 6 (Sunset Yellow): Another commonly used yellow dye.
+- FD&C Yellow No. 6 (Sunset Yellow) — another common yellow dye.

-- FD&C Blue No. 1 (Brilliant Blue): A frequently used blue dye.
+- FD&C Blue No. 1 (Brilliant Blue) — a frequent choice for blue shades.

 Natural Colorants

-Many manufacturers now use colors derived from natural sources like fruits, vegetables, and minerals.
-While often perceived as a cleaner alternative, it's crucial to note that some natural colors are derived from common allergenic foods.
+Many manufacturers now use colors from fruits, vegetables, and minerals.
+Often seen as a cleaner option, some natural colorants come from common allergenic foods.
 For example:

-- Carmine/Cochineal Extract (E120): A red color derived from crushed cochineal insects.
-This is a known allergen that can trigger severe allergic reactions in sensitive individuals.
+- Carmine/Cochineal Extract (E120) — a red color from crushed cochineal insects.
+It's a known allergen that can cause severe reactions.

-- Annatto (E160b): A yellow-orange color from the seeds of the achiote tree.
-Some people report sensitivities to annatto.
+- Annatto (E160b) — a yellow-orange color from achiote tree seeds.
+Some people report sensitivities to it.

-- Colors derived from potential allergens like beet juice (though beet allergies are rare) or spirulina (blue-green algae).
+- Colors from beet juice (beet allergies are rare) or spirulina (blue-green algae).

 How to Make an Informed Choice

-- Review the Supplement Facts and Ingredient List: Look beyond the active ingredients.
-Colorants will be listed in the "Other Ingredients" section.
+- Review the Supplement Facts and Ingredient List.
+Colorants appear in the "Other Ingredients" section.

-- Look for Certifications: Some products may carry labels like "Free from Artificial Colors" or "No Synthetic Dyes," indicating the use of natural alternatives.
+- Look for Certifications.
+Products labeled "Free from Artificial Colors" or "No Synthetic Dyes" typically use natural alternatives.